publiccodenet/about/activities/value-and-impact/pain-points/public-organizations.md

 type: Resource
 ---

+# Public organizations maturing in their approach to digital public infrastructure

 As public organizations mature in their approaches to their digital public infrastructure, typical challenges include:

 * **Operational delivery**: developing the exertise to operationally manage digital innovation projects, including in-house development, procurement, and the management of third party vendors, often without in-house technical expertise